orientation/orientation/README.md

 ## Development

+### Styling

+Orientation uses a Sass-based CSS architecture called [MVCSS](http://mvcss.io/).
+It was extracted from [Envy](http://madewithenvy.com) and [Code School](http//codeschool.com) by both front-end teams.

+It's not nearly as complex as a framework.
+The basic gist is that we try to keep things as modular and dynamic as possible.
+Magic values are not welcome.
+If you contribute styling changes to Orientation, please take the time to get the lay of the land.

 ### OAuth in development
 In development we cheat around OAuth by simply using `User.first` as the current user because it's easy and we're lazy.
 Testing OAuth in dev is